 The orchard produces a lot of apples that need to be transported long distances.
-This is just like the electricity generation power plant that has a lot of energy that is produced and needs to get it to the delivery point exactly when needed (when someone turns on a light).
+This is just like an electricity generation power plant that produces a lot of energy and needs it to get to the delivery point exactly when it’s needed (when someone turns on a light).
 Transmission infrastructure is needed to support the large-scale movement of electricity and natural gas to every area of our province.

-This is where some differences exist in the analogy, because you can go a few days without an apple, but it is much more difficult, if not impossible, to go without electricity or natural gas for a few days.
-Also, unlike long-haul transportation companies, it is more efficient for only one company to be responsible for transmission services within a geographic area so that multiple lines do not exist in the same location.
-It is not feasible from either an economic or environmental perspective to build and operate duplicate facilities such as electric transmission lines or natural gas pipelines that are owned and operated by different utility companies.
+The difference between apples and energy is that you can go a few days without an apple, but it is much more difficult, if not impossible, to go without electricity or natural gas for a few days.
+Also, unlike long-haul transportation companies, it is more efficient for only one company to be responsible for transmission services within a geographic area so there aren’t multiple lines in the same location.
+It is not feasible from either an economic or environmental perspective to build and operate duplicate facilities, such as electric transmission lines or natural gas pipelines, that are owned and operated by different utility companies.

 This is why the transportation (also called the transmission and distribution) of electricity and natural gas is regulated and there is only one transmission company and only one distribution company designated to provide service in each area of the province.
-These companies are still investor-owned companies, but they must apply to the AUC for approval of rates they will charge to the customers.
-Transmission costs will vary slightly depending on the service area where you live, but every utility customer in Alberta pays for transmission costs.
+These companies are still investor-owned companies, but they must apply to the AUC for approval of the rates they will charge to the customers.
+Every utility customer in Alberta pays for transmission costs, but costs will vary slightly depending on the service area where you live.
 It doesn’t matter which retail company you receive energy services from, the transmission company providing the service and related transmission costs remain the same.

 The retail service providers in your area can be reviewed and compared using in the Utilities Consumer Advocate Cost Comparison Tool.